MaryDonovanMartello/MaryDonovanMartello.github.io/_posts/2020-05-28-EDAHypoth.md

 **Statistical Questions**

-* What variabless in the auto insurance claim records show a distinction between fraudulent claims and non-fraudulent claims?
+* What variables in the auto insurance claim records show a distinction between fraudulent claims and non-fraudulent claims?
 * Do the values of variables in observations in which fraud was reported differ statistically from the values of variables in observations in which no fraud was reported?

 **Hypotheses**